burndown/running_page/README_modify.md

 GitHub Action with Vercel  is recommended to be used for this project:

 - Using GitHub Action to fetch your running data daily, generate SVG and push to Vercel
-- Vercel/GitHub Pages display the SVG.
+- Vercel display the SVG.